 What Christ did helps explain the word atonement.
 See that in verse 4?
 "Accepted for him to make atonement for him."
 Now normally we think of this word in the sense of a covering for sin, but there is no sin seen in these offerings here.
 Rather, what we see is a perfectly lived life, totally devoted to God.
 So reaching the conclusion that he's talking about sin would be a wrong conclusion.
 It would be incorrect.

 But there is a very logical and true explanation, and that is that the word atonement indicates making satisfaction.
 Is God only satisfied by death for sin?
 The answer to that is absolutely not.
-That's what this offering is teaching us.
+That is what this offering is teaching us.
 There is something that satisfies Him even more.
-He says He doesn't want to see the death of the wicked.
-That doesn't bring Him pleasure at all, and I am sure that in one sense the sacrifice of His Son didn't please Him one bit either, because His Son became sin for us, and so that was, as it were, the death of the wicked—all of them piled on His head.
+He says He does not want to see the death of the wicked.
+That does not bring Him pleasure at all, and I am sure that in one sense the sacrifice of His Son did not please Him one bit either, because His Son became sin for us, and so that was, as it were, the death of the wicked—all of them piled on His head.
 In one sense, there was nothing more abominable that ever got into this universe than that—when all the sins of mankind were piled upon Him.

 There is something that satisfies God, and that is meeting our duty.
 This atonement then is that Christ's life satisfied God's holy requirement, and so it covered, it gave Him satisfaction because that requirement was met.
 So there is no sin seen in this.
 This is not a sacrifice in which offended justice is satisfied.
 This is very important to understand this offering.

-Let's go to Leviticus 4 and verse 20.
-Does anybody know what's in Leviticus 4?
-It's the sin offering.
+Let us go to Leviticus 4 and verse 20.
+Does anybody know what is in Leviticus 4?
+It is the sin offering.

-Leviticus 4:20 And he shall do with the bullock as he did with the bullock for a sin offering, so shall he do with this, and the priest shall make an atonement for them, and it shall be forgiven them.
+Leviticus 4:20 And he shall do with the bull as he did with the bull as a sin offering; thus he shall do with it.
+So the priest shall make an atonement for them, and it shall be forgiven them.

 Now here the word atonement means to make satisfaction for sin.

-Leviticus 4:26 And he shall burn all his fat upon the altar, as the fat of the sacrifice of peace offerings and the priest shall make an atonement for him as concerning his sin, and it shall be forgiven him.
+Leviticus 4:26 And he shall burn all its fat on the altar, like the fat of the sacrifice of the peace offering.
+So the priest shall make atonement for him as concerning his sin, and it shall be forgiven him.

 Again atonement is used in the sense of meeting the obligation, meeting the requirement, satisfying there and covering it with the blood that represented Christ's blood.

-Leviticus 4:31 And he shall take away all the fat thereof, as the fat is taken away from off the sacrifice of peace offerings; and the priest shall burn it upon the altar for a sweet savour unto the LORD; and the priest shall make an atonement for him, and it shall be forgiven him.
+Leviticus 4:31 He shall remove all its fat, as the fat is removed from the sacrifice of the peace offering; and the priest shall burn it on the altar for a sweet aroma to the LORD.
+So the priest shall make atonement for him, and it shall be forgiven him.

-No sin is seen in the burnt offering because that's not what this offering is teaching.
+No sin is seen in the burnt offering because that is not what this offering is teaching.
 In this offering, God is satisfied because the offerer has met His requirements by his life—by the way that he lived; therefore the offering shows the offerer accepted.

 There is an interesting contrast to this back in Revelation 3:14 with the Laodiceans.
-We're not going to turn to it, but what did God do there?
+We are not going to turn to it, but what did God do there?
 He spit them out of His mouth, figuratively speaking, or at least threatened to do that, because even though they were His children, the attitude and the way that they lived their lives was totally unacceptable to Him.
 There was nothing that gave Him satisfaction.
-So they're cast from His presence and we'll have to see how that works out.
+So they are cast from His presence and we will have to see how that works out.

 Back to Leviticus 1.
-Here's another aspect of this.
+Here is another aspect of this.

-Leviticus 1:5 And he shall kill the bullock before the LORD; and the priests, Aaron's sons, shall bring the blood, and sprinkle the blood round about upon the altar that is by the door of the tabernacle of the congregation.
+Leviticus 1:5 He shall kill the bull before the LORD; and the priests, Aaron's sons, shall bring the blood and sprinkle the blood all around on the altar that is by the door of the tabernacle of meeting.

-A life was offered.
 The first point was that it was offered for acceptance.
 The second one was that a life was offered.
-All of these things remember.
-Please don't forget this, or these sermons will have no point to them.
-They apply to us, and we're supposed to see ourselves in these as much as we possibly can.
+All of these things, remember, please do not forget this, or these sermons will have no point to them.
+They apply to us, and we are supposed to see ourselves in these as much as we possibly can.
 This distinction, that a life was offered—remember, the meal offering does not have a life offered within it—is very significant once you understand that this offering typifies devotion and that no sin is involved in this offering.
 Neither does it picture the death of the offerer.
 So the sacrifice was primarily seen as a gift to God.

-You might remember the word Corban from the New Testament.
-Remember Mark 7—it is Corban.
+You might remember the word corban from the New Testament.
+Remember Mark 7—it is corban.
 The people were saying, "It is a gift."
-That's what that means.
-It is a gift to God, and that's what the offering was.
+That is what that means.
+It is a gift to God, and that is what the offering was.
 It was a gift to God.
 Now who did the offering represent?
 The offerer.
 What does this offering represent overall?
 A life given.
 A life lived, but given in total surrender to God.

-We didn't make any emphasis of this, but the offerer had to lay his hands on the offerings, as he brought it, and that was done in order to identify the offerer with the offering—that the offering represented him.
+We did not make any emphasis of this, but the offerer had to lay his hands on the offering as he brought it, and that was done in order to identify the offerer with the offering—that the offering represented him.
 And then the animal was killed in order to signify that the animal represented the offerer giving himself.
 He made a gift of himself.
 Again, you see, this is voluntary.
-It's our choice.
-We have to make the decision, but He's teaching us what He wants us to do—to use our knowledge, to use our understanding, to make a gift of ourselves to God.
-There can be no more precious gift given to God than a life given in the way that it's lived.
+It is our choice.
+We have to make the decision, but He is teaching us what He wants us to do—to use our knowledge, to use our understanding, to make a gift of ourselves to God.
+There can be no more precious gift given to God than a life given in the way that it is lived.

-We're going to go back into the New Testament again to Colossians 1.
-Here we're going to be looking at Christ's example again.
-What I'm reading this for is to just give us a hook to understand what it means for Him to give Himself in terms of things that we might be able to relate to.
+We are going to go back into the New Testament again to Colossians 1.
+Here we are going to be looking at Christ's example again.
+What I am reading this for is to just give us a hook to understand what it means for Him to give Himself in terms of things that we might be able to relate to.

 Now here it begins to describe Him in His offices and so forth.

-Colossians 1:15-17 Who is the image of the invisible God, the firstborn of every creature: For by him were all things created that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.
+Colossians 1:15-17 He is the image of the invisible God, the firstborn over all creation.
+For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
+All things were created through Him, and for Him.
+And He is before all things, and by Him all things consist.

 This is the One who gave Himself as a gift to the Father.

-Colossians 1:18-23 He is the Head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
-For it pleased the Father that in him should all fulness dwell.
-And having made peace through the blood of his cross, by him to reconcile all things unto himself; by him, I say, whether they be things in earth, or things in heaven.
-And you, that were sometime alienated and enemies in your mind by wicked works, yet now has he reconciled in the body of his flesh through death, to present you holy and unblameable and unreproveable in his sight: If you continue in the faith grounded and settled, and be not moved away from the hope of the gospel, which you have heard, and which was preached to every creature which is under heaven; whereof I Paul am made a minister.
+Colossians 1:18-23 And He is the Head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He might have the preeminence.
+For it pleased the Father that in Him all the fullness should dwell, and by Him to reconcile all things to Himself, by Him, whether things in earth or things in heaven, having made peace through the blood of His cross.
+And you, who were once alienated and enemies in your mind by wicked works, yet now He has reconciled in the body of His flesh through death, to present you holy and blameless and above reproach in His sight—if indeed you continue in the faith, grounded and steadfast, and are not moved away from the hope of the gospel which you have heard, and which was preached to every creature under heaven, which I, Paul, became a minister.